 The talent on Show B are conversation killers.
 Simple comments become dead ends, rather than introducing new possibilities.

 I recommended that this show join a local theatre group or take an improvisational acting class.
 They need to learn to set up other characters, advance conversations through ad-libbing and respond naturally.

 Before putting it on the air, try your question on a friend, family member or co-worker.
 Or put it up on Facebook or Twitter.

 Pay attention to the response.
 If you get a short, boring reply, your question is too factual.
 Rephrase it, and find a way to introduce the topic so it produces an emotional reply.

 When you get a good response, practice advancing the conversation, probing for more of their story.
 Work on it, and soon you’ll find that it becomes easier and easier.

 Detours aren’t the end of the road but you get lost.
 Dead ends are the end of the road, and there’s nowhere to go.
 Both are hazardous to your show.
 Pay attention to how you craft content in each break to avoid these common pitfalls.

-17 creative techniques to turn air check meetings into exciting, fun sessions.
+How to start fast with a powerful hook to create must-hear moments on the air.
 The World's Premiere Talent Coach!
 Available Now In Markets Worldwide Every performer needs a coach.
-That's where we come in.
-The difference […]
+That's where we […]

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?